Support Facility - FAQs

 Strategic heating and cooling planning requires know-how, resources and experience.
 However, not all municipalities are equally prepared for an energy transition.
 The Support Facility thus provides the specific tools and assistance for municipalities to start, complete, or improve upon their district heating and cooling planning.

 You can apply for the Support Facility via the application form on EUSurvey.
-The Call for Application is open until 31 December 2022.
+The Call for Applicants is now open!

 Applicants will be selected based on their ambition, interest, and needs.
 Once the relationship is established, clustered and individual advice will be given on planning, pre-feasibility, and finance.